kgish/ruby-hal-server/README.md

     $ cd webmachine-roar
     $ bundle install

+### Server

-Run the server using defaults WEBrick and port 8080:
+You can now start the webmachine-roar server using defaults WEBrick and port 8080:

     $ bundle exec ruby server.rb
     INFO  WEBrick 1.3.1